Skip To Main Content

 State-Mandated, Opt-Out Process

-1. Parents/Guardians who feel that the assessment may be in conflict with their religious beliefs must contact their child’s building principal to set up a time to meet and review the assessment.
+1. Parents/Guardians who feel that the assessment may conflict with their religious beliefs must contact their child's building principal to schedule a meeting and review the assessment.
+Reviews will begin the week of April 7.

 2. Parents/Guardians must review the assessment on district property and district personnel must be present at all times.